DivanteLtd/microservices-book/book/ch1-microservices.md

 Services communicate using protocols such as HTTP/REST or (a less popular approach) using an asynchronous approach like AMQP.
 Services can be developed as separate applications and deployed independently.
 Data consistency is maintained using an event-driven architecture because each service should have its own database in order to be decoupled from other services.

+Microservices deployed on the cloud can be vendor locked-in (by using vendor-specific services) or cloud-agnostic.
+Each option has its own pros and cons.
+Setting up cloud-specific services is usually faster and cheaper, but more difficult to migrate.
+Cloud agnostic services usually cost more but deliver much more flexibility.

 The most common forces dictating the Microservice approach: (NOTE:  According to: http://microservices.io/patterns/microservices.html)

 * Multiple teams of developers working on a single application.